Troubleshoot the Splunk Add-on for ServiceNow

 If you encounter a

-SSLHandshakeError, the SSL certificate entry might be missing from your operating system's certificate store.
-Resolve the issue by adding the certificate to your operating system's trust list.
+SSLHandshakeError, the SSL certificate entry might be missing from your certificate store.
+Resolve the issue by adding the certificate to your add-on's trust list.

 - Navigate to the certificate store for your operating system.
 Certificate store locations vary by operating system.